RobTillaart/AS5600/README.md

 - **getAngularSpeed(uint8_t mode = AS5600_MODE_DEGREES)** is an experimental function that returns
 an approximation of the angular speed in rotations per second.
-The function needs to be called at least **four** times per rotation to get a reasonably accuracy.
+The function needs to be called at least **four** times per rotation or once per second to get a reasonably accuracy.

-(0.1.3 added mode parameter).
 - mode == AS5600_MODE_RADIANS (1): radians /second
 - mode == AS5600_MODE_DEGREES (0): degrees /second (default)
 - mode other => degrees /second